peterjc/flake8-rst-docstrings/README.rst

 Installation and usage
 ----------------------

-Python 3.6 or later is recommended, but Python 2.7 is also supported.
+Python 3.6 or later is recommended, but Python 2.7 and Python 3.3 onwards are also supported.

 We recommend installing this plugin and ``flake8`` itself using pip::